christopher-besch/homepage/src/articles/16_open_source/open_source.md

 They disallow using Word in conjunction with competitors to the software, they also want to sell.
 For example, you may not use the Word executable on a laptop using the Linux operating system.
 If Word were Open-Source, people could enable support for other operating systems.
-Closed-source means being locket into not just one software, but a manufacturer's entire ecosystem.
+Closed-Source means being locket into not just one software, but a manufacturer's entire ecosystem.

 To me, these are the main selling points of Open-Source: